-Easy-To-Eat Foods – Carry easy to eat and easy to handle food as the cleaning and washing can be avoided after eating.
+Easy-To-Eat Foods – Carry easy-to-eat and easy-to-handle food as cleaning and washing can be avoided after eating.

-Paper Towels and Wipes – Easiest way to clean up things is with the paper napkins or wipes.
-Disposing them is also very easy, hence put some in your picnic basket.
+Paper Towels and Wipes – The easiest way to clean up things is with paper napkins or wipes.
+Disposing of them is also very easy, hence put some in your picnic basket.

-A Sweater Or ‘Kairo’ (Hot Pack) – During spring the evenings can get very chill, so carry an extra jacket/sweater or you can also pick up a ‘kairo’ from a medical store.
-Kairo is a heat pack that will help keep warm while you enjoy cherry blossoms in Japan.
+A Sweater Or ‘Kairo’ (Hot Pack) – During spring the evenings can get very chilly, so carry an extra jacket/sweater or you can also pick up a ‘Kairo’ from a medical store.
+Kairo is a heat pack that will help keep you warm while you enjoy cherry blossoms in Japan.

 Carry a Smile – On a lighter note, always carry a smile on your face, there will be many people to greet and meet.